Policy Lapse

 What Does Policy Lapse Mean?

-Wondering what a lapsed insurance policy is.
-A Life insurance lapse means that a life insurance policy is no longer active.
+A policy lapses when a life insurance policy is no longer active.
 It may lapse for a variety of reasons, but the most common reason is non-payment of premiums.
-If you do not make the payments within the grace period, the policy will lapse.
+If you do not make the payments within the revival period, the policy will lapse.

 It occurs when a life insurance policy expires without being renewed or converted to another type of policy.
 In the case of your unfortunate demise, the lapsed policy will not pay the death benefit.